Maui Sail & Scuba Diving

 Most Popular Trip including Whale & Dolphin Watching (when in season)

 Depart Ma‘alaea Harbor for Coral Gardens or Olowalu, or any one of our local favorite snorkel spots.
 After an hour of sailing aboard the Island Star, we’ll drop anchor near a beautiful reef, allowing for plenty of time to snorkel and dive while your crew prepares your lunch.
 Scuba on pristine coral reefs with an abundance of tropical fish, a variety of colorful corals and the endangered Green Sea Turtles.
-After a hot lunch on deck, we set sail back to port.
+After breakfast and a hot lunch on deck, we set sail back to port.

 We recommend this as a morning trip due to Tradewinds that tend to increase in the afternoons.